 An S1G STA with dot11GroupAIDActivated equal to true supports the implementation of group addressed traffic delivery using group AID.
 An S1G STA with dot11GroupAIDActivated equal to true shall set the Group AID Support subfield in the S1G Capabilities element it transmits to 1.
 Otherwise, it shall set it to 0.

 A group AID is an AID that is assigned by an S1G AP to identify a group of S1G STAs.
 A group AID corresponds to a bit in the traffic-indication virtual bitmap.
 An S1G AP signals the presence of group addressed BUs that correspond to a group AID using the same signaling as the signaling of individually addressed BUs, i.e., the AP sets the bit corresponding to the group AID in the traffic-indication virtual bitmap to 1 when BUs are present, and sets it to 0 otherwise.

+An S1G AP shall not follow this subclause to transmit a group addressed frame to a STA that has not requested delivery using a group AID for that group address.

 An S1G STA with dot11GroupAIDActivated equal to true that has a group MAC address may request a group AID from the S1G AP to which it is associated to by sending an AID Switch Request frame.
 Upon receiving the AID Switch Request frame, the S1G AP that supports group AID responds with an AID Switch Response frame that contains the assigned group AID that corresponds to that group MAC address and the group listen interval as described in 10.20 (S1G dynamic AID assignment operation).
 The S1G AP may assign different group AIDs to S1G STAs that have the same group MAC address but different group listen intervals.
 The S1G STA should maintain the link between the assigned group AID to its group MAC address and group listen interval.